boldbi/bold-bi-docs/docs/resource-migration/migrate-dashboards-offline/upload-dashboards.md

 After all of the data sources present in a dashboard are configured and updated as `Completed`, then only the dashboard listing will be updated as `Configuration Completed`.

-For example in the above image, you have `HR Dashboard` in `Needs Attention` state, since the only data source present in the dashboard is still in pending state.
-If the dashboard has more than one data source, all of them should be in `Completed` state so that the dashboard will be updated as `Configuration Completed`.
+For example, in the above image, you have `HR Dashboard` in `Needs Attention` state, since the only data source present in the dashboard is still in pending state.
+If the dashboard has more than one data source, all of them should be in `Completed` state so that the dashboard will be updated as` Configuration Completed`.

 Similarly, You will be updating the bottom of the page with the updated information regarding the dashboard status as shown below.